kamalmemon/mcp-bigquery-gateway/mcp-bigquery-gateway/README.md

 **🐳 Docker Required**: This project runs in Docker for simplicity and consistency.

+## ⚠️ Disclaimer

+This code was largely generated through AI-assisted development ("vibe coding").
+While it has been tested, we make no guarantees about correctness, security, or reliability.
+Use at your own risk in production environments.

+## 🔒 Security Notice

+This server enforces **read-only access** and only allows:
+- `SELECT` queries for data retrieval
+- `WITH` clauses (Common Table Expressions) that lead to SELECT statements

+All DDL (CREATE, DROP, ALTER), DML (INSERT, UPDATE, DELETE), and other write operations are blocked for security.

 ## Features

 - Execute SQL queries on BigQuery